-CI Labs is a preconfigured Ubuntu vm that can be accessed via RDP.
-It has CI Fuzz preinstalled and includes a test project that allows you to try out the workflow of fuzzing with CI Fuzz without installing anything on your device.
+CI Labs is a preconfigured Ubuntu vm that can be accessed through RDP.
+It has preinstalled CI Fuzz and includes a test project that makes you able to try the workflow of fuzzing with CI Fuzz without installing anything on your device.

-The only requirement is that you need to have an RDP client installed.
+There is only one requirement to have an RDP client installed.

 On Linux, you can for example use desktop :